miklevin/MikeLev.in/_posts/2024-11-27-dedumbing-sisyphus.md

 open mind about it.
 I'm sorry for the past, and my only power-up's now to help me on the challenging adventure that is life is just coffee, and I'm going to go get me some now to dive into today with renewed vigor!

+Fast-forward to Thanksgiving.
+Yesterday was another bust.
+While I caught up on sleep, I was totally distracted processing the whirlwind of the past few weeks (months) of bearing down on the biggest coding project of my life, re-settling myself onto FastHTML which has the same feeling of durability as HTML itself.
+It's the union of timeless aspects of Python and HTML, using HTMX, a proposed new protocol and completely functioning library and technology, to extend HTML's simple hyperlinked hypertext intent to the next logical level, by which anything can make requests and handle responses from anything in the document object model (DOM) of the browser, thereby turning the simple client/server sequential model of the original web into... into... well, I can't even ask Perplexity anymore because their feature that lets you copy the entire markdown response citations and all (the best feature ever!) disappeared.

+Oops.

+So much for my favorite blogging technique of gathering Perplexity's view on things as I go, blending in the well reasoned and well cited response.
+Maybe it's time to look at ChatGPT Search as an alternative to Perplexity.
+Didn't think I'd be doing that for awhile, but the removal of that key critical feature of Perplexity is a slap in the face, and hey there's no loyalties here using any particular AI service.
+It's really about bouncing around to all of them, seeing what they have to offer, using each as appropriate, and when it comes time for a real job, use the lowest-bidder approach so long as the output quality is sufficient.

+It's just like being a general contractor managing subcontractors.
+You have to have a vision of the overall job and know what sub-skills it's going to take to get the job done.
+Then you look over your list of subcontractors and run the job past them to see what they could make of it.
+If you don't like their response to your proposal, you move onto the next.
+We as general contractors of jobs to be performed by AIs are in the catbird position of squeezing these mechanical turks, these automated Fiverr's, for the best juice.
+It is up to us to make sure the process of doing so doesn't use any custom API's, so that you can round robin between them and erode all their respective competitive moats to nothing.

+In such a world, the power shifts back to those who imagine a project.
+Move as much of the process as you can to inside the private walls of localhost and LAN, employing your in-house local LLMs to do most of the busywork.
+Intelligence is like electricity.
+It's not no-cost, but it is a commodity that is ubiquitous and ever present, flowing like water and infinitely multi-source-able.

+Pshwew!
+Okay, so my November 27th post becomes my November 28th Thanksgiving post as well, because I didn't finish what I needed to finish yesterday, and I am altering my approach.
+Given this incredible opening up of a 4-day stretch, during which I most certainly have to do client work, but mock-up's of "real things", I step back and re-evaluate.
+Don't lose any ground.
+Just... well, as the topic of this post now reads: de-dumb Sisyphus.
+That's the criteria.